metabase/metabase/docs/permissions/data-sandboxes-draft.md

 For a tutorial, check out [Data sandboxing: setting row-level permissions](https://www.metabase.com/learn/permissions/data-sandboxing-row-permissions).

-## Prerequisites for advanced sandboxes
+## Prerequisites for custom sandboxes

 - A [group](../people-and-groups/managing.md#groups) of people to be added to the advanced data sandbox.
 - An admin-only [collection](../exploration-and-organization/collections.md) ([collection permissions](../permissions/collections.md) set to **No access** for all groups except Administrators).
-- A [saved SQL question](../people-and-groups/) with the rows and columns to be displayed to the people in the advanced sandbox, stored in the admin-only collection.
+- A [saved SQL question](../people-and-groups/) with the rows and columns to be displayed to the people in the custom sandbox, stored in the admin-only collection.
 - Optional: [User attributes](../people-and-groups/managing.md#adding-a-user-attribute) for each of the people in the group.

 To display different filtered versions of the saved question for each person in an advanced data sandbox, set up [user attributes](../people-and-groups/managing.md#adding-user-attributes) as well.

-### Designing a saved question to be displayed in an advanced sandbox
+### Creating a SQL question for Metabase to display in an custom sandbox

-In an advanced data sandbox, a saved question will be displayed in place of an original table to a particular group.
+In an advanced data sandbox, Metabase will display a saved question in place of an original table to a particular group.

 **Use a SQL question** to define the exact rows and columns to be included in the sandbox.
 If you use a query builder (GUI) question, you might accidentally expose extra data, since GUI questions can include data from other saved questions or models.

 > Make sure to save the SQL question in an admin-only collection ([collection permissions](../permissions/collections.md) set to **No access** for all groups except Administrators).
 For more info, see [Permissions conflicts: saved SQL questions](#saved-sql-questions).

-### Displaying edited columns in an advanced sandbox
+### Displaying edited columns in an custom sandbox

-Aside from excluding rows and columns from an advanced sandbox, you can also **display edited columns** (without changing the columns in your database).
+Aside from excluding rows and columns from an custom sandbox, you can also **display edited columns** (without changing the columns in your database).

 For example, you can create a "Sandboxed Accounts" SQL question that truncates the Email column to display usernames instead of complete email addresses.

-You cannot add columns to an advanced sandbox.
-The schema of the saved SQL question (the question you want to display in the sandbox) must match the schema of the original table.
+If you edit a column, the schema of the saved SQL question (the question you want to display in the sandbox) must match the schema of the original table.
+That means the "Sandboxed Accounts" SQL question must return the same number of columns and corresponding data types as the original Accounts table.

-In our example, that means the "Sandboxed Accounts" SQL question must return the same number of columns and corresponding data types as the original Accounts table.
+You cannot add a column to an custom sandbox.

-## Creating an advanced sandbox
+## Creating a custom sandbox

-1. Make sure to do the [prerequisites for advanced sandboxes](#prerequisites-for-advanced-sandboxes) first.
+1. Make sure to do the [prerequisites for custom sandboxes](#prerequisites-for-custom-sandboxes) first.
 2. Go to **Admin settings** > **Permissions**.
 3. Select the database and table that you want to sandbox.
 4. Find the group that you want to put in the sandbox.